LiskArchive/lisk-legacy-docs/introduction.md

 The Dashboard provides an overview of the recent transaction, market price changes, and recent social media updates of Lisk.

-It also provides a list of all added [Booksmarks](#bookmarks) and the option to add new ones.
+It also provides a list of all added [Bookmarks](#bookmarks) and the option to add new ones.

 ![lisk_hub-dashboard](assets/lisk_hub-dashboard.png "lisk_hub-dashboard")